Cléante Valcin: La Blanche Négresse

 Valcin's second novel, La Blanche Négresse (1934), is a work of political fiction set during the American occupation of Haiti.
 Dealing boldly with issues of Haitian liberation, Western colonialism, and the social woes left in their wake, it tells the intertwined stories of several Americans, French, and Haitians living less-than harmoniously.

 The novel follows the lives of Raoul and his daughter Laurence after a complicated childbirth forces Raoul to raise the newborn Laurence alone.
 Years later, Raoul marries a woman named Luccine, but they struggle financially and eventually move from France to Haiti in an attempt to start anew.
 The family is pleasantly surprised by the quality of lifestyle on the island; Laurence is immediately enamored by a lawyer named Guy Vanel, and the family quickly and easily fall comfortably into place in Haiti.
 Raoul forms a gentleman's club for intellectuals including Guy Vanel and a well-off American named Robert Watson, who has also taken a liking to Laurence.

 For practical and financial reasons, Laurence is forced to marry the unpleasant and conceited Robert Watson, and the ensuing marriage is very unhappy, as Robert displays aggression towards Laurence, who continues to hold feelings for Guy.
 The dynamic shifts when Guy visits Laurence while Robert is away, they have an altercation, and she falls ill.
 Upon his return, Robert helps nurse her back to health and the couple reconciles.
 Laurence later gives birth to a daughter, Eveline.
 A loving relationship grows between Eveline and her father.
-Their bond is so close that Laurence, out of concern for Eveline, cautions Robert not to spoil the child, but Robert insists that only wants to see his only child happy.
+Their bond is so close that Laurence, out of concern for Eveline, cautions Robert not to spoil the child, but Robert insists that he only wants to see his only child happy.

 At a high-society party for one of the members of the gentlemen's club, Laurence receives an envelope.
 In it, there is a letter informing her that she has earned an inheritance from her late mother's great-uncle.
 Everyone begins to celebrate until they see that along with the letter, there is a photo of the great-uncle; to everyone's disgust, he is African-American.
 The revelation shocks Robert, a white American concerned with how the revelation of his miscegenation will impact his reputation.
 Robert cannot accept her ancestry and suggests that while they must divorce, they can still see one another in secret.
 Laurence, who wants to be loved openly despite her ancestry, declines.
 She inherits the fortune and leaves Robert to raise Eveline on her own.
 Robert, who cannot stand the heartbreak, takes his own life.